🏝️ Gap and Island SQL – Advanced Query Pattern Explained

 ORDER BY customerid;;

-• Need to measure time between events? → Use LAG() (or LEAD() if you prefer “next”).
+• Need to measure time between events? → Use LAG() (or LEAD() for “next”).

 • Need to form consecutive islands (streaks)? → Use ROW_NUMBER() + date grain + normalized key.

-Function-by-Function (with Gaps vs Islands)
+Function-by-Function (Gaps vs Islands)

 LAG(expr) OVER (PARTITION BY entity ORDER BY date)